voxpupuli/puppet-nfs/REFERENCE.md

 Data type: `Boolean`

-Boolean.
-It defines if the packages should be managed through this module
+It defines if the packages should be managed through this module.

 Default value: `true`